tensorflow/tensorflow/g3doc/RationaleSimplifiedPolyhedralForm.md

   }
 ```

-In this design, an mlfunc is an unordered bag of statements whose execution
+In this design, an mlfunc is an unordered bag of instructions whose execution
 order is fully controlled by their schedule.

 However, we recently agreed that a more explicit schedule tree representation is